mobinseven/MobinSeven/README.md

 - **Literature**: The Shahnameh (The book of kings), Hafez (the original Lisan al Gaib), and Mehdi Akhavan-Sales (1929-1990)
 - **Painting**: Leopold Schmutzler style, Milo Menara style, and many more

-We look forward to connecting with .NET experts, especially those residing in Iran, Turkey, and the UAE.
-Contact us at [VORN](mailto:hi@vorn.ir).
 ---